sumanguru/cryptogames/README.md

 # cryptogames
-My repo for developing small weak-crypto challenges to break as a game
+Repo for developing small weak-crypto challenges

+All content of the repository is Public Domain, but credit is always appreciated :)

+Contact me at tuomas.tinus@gmail.com (PGP key available on keyservers/keybase.io)